cabarius/ToyBox/ToyBox/README.txt

     Party Editor: 67
     Search 'n Pick: 75 ways to view, add, remove blueprints plus a fun global teleportation feature Quest Resolution: 1
-Ver 1.2.7
+Ver 1.2.8
+    Added support for parameterized features
+    Added Archetypes to Search 'n Pick
+    Added party stats and encounterCR (when in a fight) to party editor Ver 1.2.7
     Fixed a bug that broke feat selection on level up Fixed bugs with multiclassing and feat selection (experimental version)